 Businesses are faced with a rapidly changing global environment.
-To respond in a timely manner, an agile supply chain is a necessity.
+To respond promptly, an agile supply chain is a necessity.
 However, it requires freight benchmarking and market intelligence.
-Together they help businesses manage costs, understand possible competitive threats as well determine trade lane options.
+Together, they help businesses manage costs, understand possible competitive threats, and determine trade lane options.

 No matter how big or small a shipper is, benchmarking and freight intelligence should always be a part of supply chain planning.

-According to the consulting company, Bain & Company, the objective of benchmarking is to find examples of superior performance and to understand the processes and practices driving that performance.
+According to the consulting company Bain & Company, the objective of benchmarking is to find examples of superior performance and understand the processes and practices driving that performance.

-Companies then improve their performance by tailoring and incorporating these best practices into their own operations.
+Companies then improve their performance by tailoring and incorporating these best practices into their operations.

 What is Freight Benchmarking?

-Succinctly put, freight benchmarking is the comparison of the ocean freight costs you pay against the actual real-time contracted market rates.
+Succinctly put, freight benchmarking compares the ocean freight costs you pay against the actual real-time contracted market rates.

-This process is done through the review of your own freight rate history and the carriers used, in relation to the current market rates for the specific trade lanes and port pairs.
+This process involves reviewing your freight rate history and the carriers used concerning the current market rates for the specific trade lanes and port pairs.

 Benefits of Freight Benchmarking

-Freight benchmarking has a myriad of benefits which can be categorised as below.
+Freight benchmarking has a myriad of benefits which can be categorized as below.

-Complete analysis - Freight benchmarking allows you to have a complete analysis of spot vs. long-term contracted rates by measuring freight averages over time.
+Complete analysis - Freight benchmarking allows you to thoroughly analyze spot vs. long-term contracted rates by measuring freight averages over time.

-If properly analysed, a freight benchmarking study will provide valuable insight into the competitiveness of your company's actual freight rates.
+If properly analyzed, a freight benchmarking study will provide valuable insight into the competitiveness of your company's actual freight rates.

-Understanding - Benchmarking will also help you to understand, visualise, control and standardize accessorial charges and other surcharges across your customer base.
+Understanding - Benchmarking will also help you understand, visualize, control, and standardize accessorial charges and other surcharges across your customer base.

 What is Market Intelligence?

-Market intelligence may be defined as a set of external data that a company about a specific market or sector of industry.
+Market intelligence may be defined as a set of external data about a specific market or sector of industry.

-In terms of freight shipping intelligence, knowing who is who in the market (whether it is carriers or your competition), what are their service routes, patterns of trade, the rates in the market, volatility, stability, sustainability.
+In terms of freight shipping intelligence, it knows who is who in the market (whether it is carriers or your competition), their service routes, patterns of trade, the rates in the market, volatility, stability, sustainability.

-Freight market is a dynamic market and a customer can face various pressures and influences both from within the company and outside in terms of improving costs, service, being able to satisfy their customers with the available infrastructure and ensure continuity of their supply chain.
+The freight market is dynamic, and a customer can face various pressures and influences both from within the company and outside in terms of improving costs service, satisfying their customers with the available infrastructure, and ensuring continuity of their supply chain.

 In terms of internal forces, freight companies and shippers need to understand and manage the freight spend.
-How it is being allocated, to which partners and whether those partners provide the required value to the company and the freight spend allocation.
+The freight spend allocation is how it is allocated, to which partners, and whether those partners provide the required value to the company.

 Benefits of Freight Shipping Intelligence

-There are a number of benefits in using freight shipping intelligence including:
+There are several benefits in using freight shipping intelligence, including:

 - Many BCOs and OTIs use freight shipping intelligence to improve their freight processes.
-Regulatory changes also put pressure on the BCOs and OTIs in terms of costings and the companies need to be up to speed in being able to manage these changes.
+Regulatory changes also put pressure on the BCOs and OTIs in terms of costings, and the companies need to be up to speed in managing these changes.

-- Freight shipping intelligence is also used in understanding how the market shifts and how much of inventory levels has to be maintained and how often order fulfilments may be required.
+- Freight shipping intelligence is also used to understand how the market shifts, how much inventory levels have to be maintained, and how often order fulfilments may be required.

-- Provides an understanding for startups in which areas of the freight market they should enter and how the current market is in that area.
+- It provides an understanding for startups in which areas of the freight market they should enter and how the current market is.

-- Freight shipping intelligence is also of equal importance for established companies that don't have business in a certain area and wish to find out more information about that specific area before they make the importance.
+- Freight shipping intelligence is also of equal importance for established companies that don't have business in a specific area and wish to find out more information about that area before they make the importance.

-- Market intelligence also plays a major part in identifying who makes it to your core carrier list and who doesn't as things constantly evolve.
+- Market intelligence also plays a significant part in identifying who makes it to your core carrier list and who doesn't, as things constantly evolve.

 Importance of Market Intelligence in Decision Making

-Decision making is something that could make or break a company's progress and every decision maker within an organisation, whether it is a C-Suite decision or a local decision on which carrier to book your freight with, requires a market-oriented approach and should have the relevant market intelligence at hand before they make these decisions.
+Decision making is something that could make or break a company's progress, and every decision-maker within an organization, whether it is a C-Suite decision or a local decision on which carrier to book your freight with, requires a market-oriented approach and should have the relevant market intelligence at hand before they make these decisions.

-The freight market intelligence will help these decision makers gauge and identify potential problem areas both at a tactical-level or at an operational level and some of these problem areas may include calculated risks such as transportation fuel programs, carrier procurement cycles and payment terms, or include other broader supply chain decisions.
+The freight market intelligence will help these decision-makers gauge and identify potential problem areas at a tactical or operational level.
+These problem areas may include calculated risks such as transportation fuel programs, carrier procurement cycles, and payment terms or broader supply chain decisions.

 Why Analyzing Constant Changes In The Ocean Freight Market Is Important

-By doing these important analyses on an ongoing basis, shippers will gain a better understanding and insight into the markets they are serving and, therefore, become proactive instead of reactive to the constant changes in the ocean freight market.
+By doing these crucial analyses on an ongoing basis, shippers will better understand and insight into the markets they are serving and, therefore, become proactive instead of reactive to the constant changes in the ocean freight market.

-Furthermore, by benchmarking, shippers will be able to gather data to determine if they are receiving the best rates as well as utilizing the right carriers and ports.
+Furthermore, by benchmarking, shippers will be able to gather data to determine if they are receiving the best rates and utilizing suitable carriers and ports.
 Also, they will likely gain a better understanding of contract terms.

-Shippers may also gain a competitive advantage by not only achieving the most favorable freight rates but also identifying trade lanes in which they could further lower costs and reduce time in transit.
+Shippers may also gain a competitive advantage by achieving the most favorable freight rates and identifying trade lanes in which they could further lower costs and reduce time in transit.

 Freight Shipping Intelligence: How To Identify Opportunities

-In addition, shippers will also be able to identify additional opportunities such as potential partners, new services and/or products as well as expansion into new geographies.
+In addition, shippers will also be able to identify additional opportunities such as potential partners, new services, and/or products and expand into new geographies.

-By planning and implementing a benchmarking process, shippers will receive valuable data that can be analyzed and utilized a number of ways such as to determine how well shippers are performing in the market, can use it as a competitive advantage, can identify and evaluate new business opportunities.
+By planning and implementing a benchmarking process, shippers will receive valuable data that can be analyzed and utilized in several ways, such as to determine how well shippers are performing in the market, can use it as a competitive advantage, can identify and evaluate new business opportunities.
 No matter the size of the shipper, benchmarking will level the playing field by allowing big and small shippers to compete on the same level.